 Junior Policy Fellow Alum, Centre for Science and Policy

-Alice is Head of Product for WorldRemit, a VC-funded startup that aims to make it easier and cheaper for migrants to send money back to their families abroad, primarily in Africa and Southeast Asia.
-She is responsible for improving the web and mobile service for senders, and expanding the ways that recipients can receive money to include all mobile wallets, as well as bank transfer and cash pickup.
+Alice was Head of Product for WorldRemit, a VC-funded startup that aims to make it easier and cheaper for migrants to send money back to their families abroad, primarily in Africa and Southeast Asia.
+She was responsible for improving the web and mobile service for senders, and expanding the ways that recipients can receive money to include all mobile wallets, as well as bank transfer and cash pickup.

 Before moving to the private sector, she was a Product Manager at the Government Digital Service from 2013 to 2014.
 In this role she helped to set the vision for the Departments and Policy section of the single government website, GOV.UK, including commissioning and interpreting user research; managing teams of developers and designers; and promoting government big data.